The future of journalism in northeast Wisconsin lies at the intersection of newspapers, big tech, universities and football

 Now, the year-round paid internship program hosts nine students for both school semesters and a smaller number during summers.

-This program is part of Wood’s transformation vision and growth strategy, and the recent partnership with the Green Bay Packers and Nicolet National Bank will help take the program to the next level.
+This program is part of Wood’s transformation vision and growth strategy, and the recent partnership with the Green Bay Packers and Nicolet Bank will help take the program to the next level.
 They are calling it the “Pass it Forward” initiative.

 Aaron Popkey, director of corporate affairs for the Green Bay Packers, says the Green Bay Packers Give Back Foundation is all in.
 He remembers his days as a fledgling reporter in Wisconsin and understands the value of internships in today’s evolving media landscape.